renanharrigan/Ersdale-Solutions-LLC/README.md

 # Ersdale-Solutions-LLC
-To Create, Build, and Orchestrate the Development of Businesses with Data or Applications
+To Create, Build, and Orchestrate the Development of Businesses using Data and Applications.